 The sense of embarrassment that blushing causes creates a vicious cycle.
 You go red, you become embarrassed, you perpetuate the blushing ad infinitum until you can escape the scene.
 There are ways to control blushing though which don’t require medication.

 Have you downloaded The 4 Step Confidence Plan?

 How to build your confidence in 4 easy steps

-Does blushing alter someone’s perception of you?
+Does blushing or going red alter someone’s perception of you?